glacy/coursera-html/README.md

-# HTML, CSS, and Javascript for Web Developers
+# Coursera - HTML, CSS, and Javascript for Web Developers
 Repository for delivering assigments posted on the course